-Joseph Stone's clinical focus includes spinal deformity, including early-onset scoliosis with a special interest in nonfusion procedures, in addition to advanced hip preservation techniques for select hip pathology.
-He joined UNC Faculty in 2017 after practicing at Children's Healthcare of Atlanta for the past 4 years.
-He attended medical school at the Medical College of Georgia followed by his orthopedic residency at the University of Kentucky.
-He then went on to complete his pediatric orthopaedic fellowship at Children's Colorado.
+Joseph Stone's clinical focus includes spinal deformity, including early-onset scoliosis with a special interest in non-fusion procedures, in addition to advanced hip preservation techniques for select hip pathology.
+He joined UNC Faculty in 2017 having practiced at Children's Healthcare of Atlanta prior.
+He attended medical school at the Medical College of Georgia followed by his orthopaedic residency at the University of Kentucky.
+He then went on to complete his orthopaedic pediatric fellowship at Children's Colorado.
 He is a member of Children's Spine Study Group, POSNA, and AAOS; and loves honing his skills with sharp residents and fellows.